8 Malpractice Insurance Terms Every Healthcare Worker Should Know

 6. Retroactive Date

-This applies only applies to claims-made policies and refers to your original coverage effective date.
+This only applies to claims-made policies and refers to your original coverage effective date.
 You get a retroactive date when you first purchase a policy that is equal to the effective date and you will keep that same retroactive date throughout the life of your policy and renewals.
 The key is that you have to maintain continuous coverage to maintain the same retroactive date.

 7. Consent to Settle